JuliaGeodynamics/AdriaArrayGeometryPicker.jl/README.md

 This package heavily relies on GLMakie, therefore it requires an OpenGL enabled graphics card with OpenGL version 3.3 or higher as well as a recent julia installation.

 ### Dependencies
-AdriaArrayPicker relies on several other packages, which are all installed automatically.
+AdriaArrayGeometryPicker relies on several other packages, which are all installed automatically.
 The most notable ones are:
 - [Makie.jl](https://github.com/MakieOrg/Makie.jl), in particular [GLMakie](https://docs.makie.org/stable/explanations/backends/glmakie.html)
 - [GeophysicalModelGenerator.jl](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl)

-If you are opting to use the AdriaArrayPicker, we strongly recommend to have a look at the GeophysicalModelGenerator first.
+If you are opting to use the AdriaArrayGeometryPicker, we strongly recommend to have a look at the GeophysicalModelGenerator first.

 ### Installation
 As a first step, you need to install *julia*.
 See the installation instructions [here](https://julialang.org/install/).
 Next, start julia and switch to the julia package manager using `]`, after which you can add the package.